-The coins were authorized to commemorate Congress convening in the Capitol Building in 1800.
+The Capitol Visitor Center Commemorative Coins were authorized to commemorate Congress convening in the Capitol Building in 1800.

 Ever since George Washington laid its cornerstone, the U.S. Capitol building has been the definitive symbol of America’s democracy.
 In keeping with the values of our democracy, the Capitol Building–the workplace of our legislature–is open to the public, receiving over 5 million visitors a year.